alextusnin/PyCORe_pages/intro.md

-# PyCORe, a fast tool for coupled-resonator microcombs simlation
+# PyCORe, a fast tool for coupled-resonator microcombs simulation

 Here we present our open-software solution for simulating arrays of coupled microresonators.
 We explain how to install the library and all the